 Drink more water

 Staying hydrated is nothing more than Nutrition 101.
 After all, your body is 60 percent water, so it’s no surprise you need to drink enough water to optimize physical processes.
-Drinking water is also key to consuming the correct amount of daily calories - often we mistake hunger for thirst, so when in doubt drink water first.
-Water is the foundation of healthy and clear skin, so aim for 8 glasses of water every day.
+Drinking water is also key to consuming the correct amount of daily calories – often we mistake hunger for thirst, so when in doubt drink water first.
+Water is the foundation of healthy, clear skin so aim for 8 glasses of water every day.

 Cut back on sugar

-Unfortunately, sugar is in just about everything we eat, all day long, making it difficult to avoid.
+Sugar is decidedly not a part of any acne diet.
+Unfortunately, it’s in just about everything we eat, all day long, making it difficult to avoid.
 Keep your daily sugar intake within the recommended two to four servings of the fructose found in fruit, and avoid sugars found elsewhere, like in refined carbohydrates and candy aisle sweets.
-Sugar, particularly from certain sources, can exacerbate acne - and cause a whole host of other health problems.
+Sugar, particularly from certain sources, can exacerbate acne – and cause a whole host of other health problems.

 Cut back on alcohol